Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Lower initial rate.
-Generally the initial interest rate of an ARM is lower compared to a fixed-rate mortgage.
-If you only plan to stay in your home for a short amount of time, you can benefit from a lower initial interest rate because you may vacate your home before the initial rate period adjusts.
+The initial interest rate of an ARM is generally lower compared to a fixed-rate mortgage.
+This can be beneficial if you only plan to stay in your home a few years, or plan on refinancing before the adjustment period starts.

 - Rate cap protection.
-Many ARMs have an interest rate cap which places a limit on how much the interest rate can increase by, which protects you from steep rate increases.
+Many ARMs have an interest rate cap which places a limit on how much the interest rate can increase, protecting you from steep rate increases.

 - Market risk.
-After the fixed-rate period ends, the interest rate can rise which could mean that your monthly payments become more expensive after the initial period ends.
+After the fixed-rate period ends, the interest rate can rise and your monthly payments can become more expensive.

 - Difficult to budget.
-As interest rates are unpredictable, you can’t predict what your monthly payments will be after the initial period, which can make it difficult to manage your cash flow.
+As interest rates are unpredictable, you can’t predict what your monthly payments will be after the initial period.

 - Complexity.
-The structure of ARMs can be difficult to understand for many borrowers when considering the margin, caps, indexes and fees, so unsavvy borrowers may find it difficult to compare ARMs effectively.
+The structure of ARMs can be difficult to understand for many borrowers when considering the margin, caps, indexes and fees.
+Some borrowers may find it difficult to effectively compare ARMs.

 What are the different types of ARMs?

-- Hybrid ARMs.
-These loans are a mix of fixed-rate period and an adjustable-rate period.
-The interest rate is fixed for an initial period, such as for 7 years in a 7/1 ARM loan, and after this period, the rate may adjust annually until the loan is paid off.
+These loans involve a fixed-rate period and an adjustable-rate period.
+The interest rate is fixed for an initial period — seven years in a 7/1 ARM, for example.
+After this period, the rate may adjust annually until the loan is paid off.

-- Interest-only (I-O) ARMs.
-An I-O loan allows you to pay only the interest portion of your loan for a set period, normally 3-10 years.
-This allows you to make smaller monthly payments over an introductory period as you are only paying the interest portion of the payment, and not the principal.
-After this time, your monthly payment will increase as you start paying back both the principal and interest.
+An I-O ARM allows you to pay only the interest portion of your loan for a set period of time, normally three to 10 years.
+This allows you to make smaller monthly payments over an introductory period, as you’re only paying the interest portion of the payment and not the principal.
+After this time, your monthly payment increases as you start paying back both the principal and interest.

-- Payment-option ARM.
-This is a type of ARM that allows you to select a particular payment option each month, such as a traditional payment of principal and interest, an interest-only payment or a minimum payment.
+This allows you to select a particular payment option each month, like a traditional payment of principal and interest, an interest-only payment or a minimum payment.
 A minimum payment may be less than the amount of interest due that month.
 Keep in mind that a minimum payment can in turn increase the amount you owe on the loan.